People going to work

-International students Working after your studies
+International students Working after studies

 This information is for current Student visa holders and Tier 4 visa students considering working in the UK who are nearing completion of studies or who have recently completed their studies.